Zerium-99/Cybersecurity-HomeLab/README.md

 ### VirtualBox Installation

 To start, let's install a software that lets us create virtual machines, I chose VirtualBox, because it's simple to use and user-friendly.

-I installed it on Arch Linux, running the following command:
+I installed it on Windows 11, following the step-by step guide on the official VirtualBox website: https://www.virtualbox.org/

-`sudo pacman -S virtualbox`.
-The installation procedure is similar on Windows.